CUPUM/cupum.github.io/_posts/2024-01-19-international_funding.md

+---
-# Three international project find support from the University of Montreal
+title: Three international project find support from the University of Montreal
+author: UNESCO Chair in Urban Landscape
+category: Funding
+tags:
+location: Montréal
+participants:
+participants_companies:
+featured_img: /assets/images/
+img_credit:
+alt:
+---
 The UNESCO Chair in Urban Landscape has obtained financial support from UdeM international for the year 2024, for the following projects:

 ## Datathink